sap-tutorials/Tutorials/tutorials/btp-app-kyma-hana-cloud-setup/btp-app-kyma-hana-cloud-setup.md

 ## Prerequisites
  - [Prepare Your Kyma Development Environment](btp-app-kyma-prepare-dev-environment)
- - You have a SAP HANA Cloud service instance on Cloud Foundry in your SAP BTP subaccount.
-You can follow instructions in **Step 3 Create an SAP HANA Cloud service instance** of [Set Up the SAP HANA Cloud Service](btp-app-hana-cloud-setup) to create one if you haven't already.
- - If you'd like to use an existing SAP HANA Cloud service instance from a different SAP BTP subaccount, follow the steps in **Step 2 Use an existing SAP HANA Cloud service instance** of  [Set Up the SAP HANA Cloud Service](btp-app-hana-cloud-setup) to map the HANA Cloud instance to your Cloud Foundry space.
+ - You can set up a new SAP HANA Cloud service instance as per [Step 2 (Optional) Create an SAP HANA Cloud service instance](btp-app-hana-cloud-setup) or use an existing SAP HANA Cloud service instance as described in [Step 3 (Optional) Use an existing SAP HANA Cloud service instance](btp-app-hana-cloud-setup)

 ## Details